nilcons/ceh/doc/fpafternoon-zurich-20130829/ceh.md

     + fresh Emacs,
     + whatever else you want and help with it, :)
 - upgrades/rollbacks via Git, synchronization via Github,
-- top of any modern GNU/Linux distro,
+- on top of any modern GNU/Linux distro,
 - on both i686 and amd64 machines,
 - convenient (no chroots or VMs that you have to log into),
 - /opt/ceh/home, /opt/ceh/p/myproject; we are single-user anyways.